pret/pokecrystal/docs/bugs_and_glitches.md

 ```

-## Beat Up works incorrectly with only one Pokémon in the party
+### Beat Up works incorrectly with only one Pokémon in the party

-*Fixing this bug may break compatibility with standard Pokémon Crystal for link battles.*

 This bug prevents the rest of Beat Up's effect from being executed if the player or enemy only has one Pokémon in their party while using it.
 It prevents Substitute from being raised and King's Rock from working.